primer-io/primer-stripe-sdk-ios/README.md

 Built frameworks can be found in the `build` folder.

 ## Updating Dependencies
 - Replace `StripeSDK.xcframework` and `StripeFinancialConnections.xcframework` in the `Frameworks` directory with the new versions.
+Stripe releases all sub dependencies with each new release, so it is important to replace all the dependencies.
 - Run `fastlane build_xcframeworks`